Guidance on Appraisal Form completion for RoT section on SOAR

 However, if you fail to revalidate, this is likely to impact your RoT process.

-For the "named" (identified) trainers on SOAR - after you have been appraised (depending on how you completed your RoT form) the system will place you in "Ready", "Partial Ready" or "Not Ready" lists.
-Your Director of Medical Education (DME) will review these lists and make a recommendation to support (or otherwise) your status as a trainer.
+Depending on how the RoT form was completed (as part of the form 3 submission), the system will place the Form 7 in "Ready", "Partial Ready" or "Not Ready" lists.
+The Director of Medical Education (DME) will review these lists and make a recommendation to support (or otherwise) your status as a trainer.

 The Educational Organisation (EO / Medical School) will review the DMEs' recommendations and approve (or overwrite) them accordingly.